Key takeaways

 PAX

-Hotel slang referring to the number of people for a booking or event.
+Short for “passengers,” used in hospitality to indicate the number of people in a booking or event.

 Peak season